Fatimah Tuggar

-Fatimah Tuggar (born 15 August 1967) is a interdisciplinary artist born in Nigeria and based in the United States.
-Tuggar uses collage and digital technology to create works that investigates dominant and linear narratives of gender, race, and technology.
-She is currently an Associate Professor of AI in the Arts: Art & Global Equity at the University of Florida in the United States.
+Fatimah Tuggar (born 15 August 1967) is an interdisciplinary artist born in Nigeria and based in the United States.
+Tuggar uses collage and digital technology to create works that investigate dominant and linear narratives of gender, race, and technology.
+She is currently an associate professor of AI in the Arts: Art & Global Equity at the University of Florida in the United States.

 Early life and education

 Tuggar was born in Kaduna, Nigeria, in 1967.
 Tuggar studied at Blackheath School of Art in London, England, and received a BFA from Kansas City Art Institute in the United States in 1992.
-She completed her MFA in sculpture at Yale University in 1995, and conducted a one-year postgraduate independent study at the Whitney Museum of American Art from 1995-1996.
-She also attended Kano Corona and Queens Collage Yaba in Nigeria before attending Convent of the Holy Family in Littlehampton, Sussex in England.
+She completed her MFA in sculpture at Yale University in 1995, and conducted a one-year postgraduate independent study at the Whitney Museum of American Art from 1995 to 1996.
+She also attended Kano Corona and Queens College Yaba in Nigeria before attending Convent of the Holy Family in Littlehampton, Sussex in England.